mre/endler.dev/content/2020/rust-compile-times/index.md

 popular crates.

-Again, `cargo tree` is your friend here to help you understand which of your dependencies are quite _heavy_: they require many other crates, causing excessive network I/O and slow down your build.
+Again, `cargo tree` is your friend here to help you understand which of your dependencies are quite _heavy_: they require many other crates, cause excessive network I/O and slow down your build.
 Then search for lighter alternatives.

+Also, [`cargo-bloat`](https://github.com/RazrFalcon/cargo-bloat) has a `--time` flag that shows you the per-crate build time.
+Very handy!

 Here are a few examples: